KLemonLab/DpiMGE_Manuscript/SupplementalMethods_Anvio.md

 In this step the gene calls from Prokka and the reformatted fasta files get imported to generate Anvi’o contigs databases.
-We add the `--ignore-internal-stop-codons` flag to avoid errors downstream the pipeline.
+We add the `--ignore-internal-stop-codons` flag to avoid errors downstream in the pipeline.
 Only 1-2 genes with internal stop codons were identified in each genome.